 I’m really hoping this forum post over on Blu-ray.com is fake…

 According to the poster of the thread, his friend was wondering why his shiny new Playstation 3 had stopped working, when he discovered the unthinkable.

 Every once in a while, I’ll find something that necessarily doesn’t fit in with the cyber-electronic-whiz-bang theme of Technabob.
 But I figure, since I’m the Chief Cook and Bottle Washer here, “why not write about it anyway?”
-This is one of those times.

 Here’s a fun one that must have slipped past my radar screen when it hit the circuit last year.
 This USB-powered clothing is designed to keep you cool on those warm Summer days.

 As long as you don’t mind looking like a complete fool, the air conditioned shirt plugs into your computer and blows air onto your sweaty body, keeping you cool all day long.

 As great as the Xbox 360 is, there’s no question that its thermal control issues are its biggest flaw.
 Since day one, there have been rampant problems with consoles overheating, with some reports claiming as much as a 30% failure rate.

 Now that Apple’s iPhone has hit the market, it’s time for a bunch of the cheap knock-offs from the Far East to start popping up.